nafets227/jenkins-lts-custom/README.md

+# DISCONTINUED
+This repository is discontinued since 8.6.2023

 # jenkins-lts-custom
 Jenkins with custom plugins autoupdated.
 It consists of Helm Chart and docker image for jenkins with custom plugins.